OpenEvalProject/evals/manuscripts/elife-47969/v4/manuscript.md

 **Figure 2.:** (A) Depicts two pre-challenge time series of FeNO obtained from a healthy (blue curve), and from an asthmatic (red curve) participant, respectively.
 (B) Each of the time series is represented as empirical distribution.
 This representation of the two time series allows for the calculation of a distance or ‘dissimilarity’ between the two by means of the Earth Mover’s Distance (EMD).
 The EMD-comparison of all possible pairs of time series (both pre- and post-challenge) results in a symmetric matrix of pair-wise distances, as shown in (C) using a color-coded (violet to green) heat-map.
 Each row in this matrix corresponds to one time series.
 The color bar on the left hand side of the matrix encodes the ‘type’ of time series: Cyan marks a pre-challenge time series originating from a healthy participant; Blue marks a post-challenge time series originating from a healthy participant; Pink marks a pre-challenge time series originating from an asthmatic participant; Red marks a post-challenge time series originating from an asthmatic participant.
 The information stored in the matrix of pair-wise distances is then used within an agglomerative clustering algorithm in order to group the time series in different clusters.
 The outcome of this procedure is represented using a dendrogram as depicted in Figure 1 above.

-## Calculation of short-term/transient changes
+#### Calculation of short-term/transient changes

 For each participant individually, and for each biomarker, throughout the entire period of observation, the biomarker’s relative change in value taking place within time intervals of 10 days was calculated.
 This choice of time interval length was made based on published literature whereby 5 days post exposure to respiratory viruses was shown to be critical.
 Hence a 10 day window for comparison would include 5 days before challenge to contrast with 5 days after challenge (Denlinger et al., 2011).
 This was done throughout the entire period of observation considering all possible time intervals consisting of 10 consecutive days.
 In order to assess the statistical significance of the short-term relative changes possibly elicited by the viral challenge, the magnitude (that is, the absolute value) of relative changes observed during 10 day time intervals starting at least 10 days prior to the challenge were compared, by means of a Mann-Whitney-U-test, to the magnitude of relative changes that took place during 10 day time intervals that contained the day of the challenge.
 See Figure 3 and the Appendix for more details.

 ![Figure 3.](https://cdn.elifesciences.org/articles/47969/elife-47969-fig3-v4.jpg)

-**Figure 3.:** (A) Graphical representation of a biomarker time series t.
+**Figure 3.:** (A) Graphical representation of a biomarker time series ti.
 For the calculation of short-term/transient changes, a gliding interval or window is moved, one day at a time, along the time series.
-The relative change between the first and last entry of the gliding window is calculated, resulting in a new time series of short-term relative changes ir. (iB) A healthy participant’s time series of short-term relative changes in FeNO is depicted.
+The relative change between the first and last entry of the gliding window is calculated, resulting in a new time series of short-term relative changes ri.
+(B) A healthy participant’s time series of short-term relative changes in FeNO is depicted.
 A gliding interval of size 10 days was used to calculate it from the participant’s time series of FeNO measurements.
 The start position of the gliding window is expressed relative to the day of the viral challenge, which is marked as day 0.
 When the position of the gliding window was such that the day of the viral challenge was contained within the gliding window, the corresponding value of the relative change is marked in red.
 In order to assess the statistical significance of the short-term relative changes possibly elicited by the viral challenge, the relative change values located to the left of those marked in red were compared to the values marked in red by means of a Mann-Whitney-U-test.
 Visual inspection of the time series in B correctly suggests that the outcome of this test is not significant.
 The reason being that the relative changes within time intervals of 10 days observed prior to the viral challenge are comparable to changes observed within intervals of the same length containing the day of the viral challenge.
 (C) Depicting data from a different healthy participant, the situation is clearly different, as verified by a significant outcome of the corresponding Mann-Whitney-U-test.
 In such cases, the participant is called a ‘responder’ with respect to the ‘relative change within 10 days criterion’.

-## Characterization of the dendrogram clusters
+#### Characterization of the dendrogram clusters

 In order to evaluate the discriminatory power of a given biomarker, the clusters found in the clustering dendrogram were tested for enrichment in or depletion of healthy or asthmatic participants, and/or for enrichment in or depletion of pre- or post-challenge distributions.
 Statistically significant enrichment or depletion were established using the hypergeometric test (Rubner et al., 1998).